MARN-5895/Website/lectures/05_datavizandstack/README.md

 ## Introduction to data visualization in Python
 Let's now pivot to matplotlib.
 To use our time efficiently, let's work on the notebook for assignment 4 `04_saildronedata.ipynb`.
 Please, open the notebook on your branch inside `~/MARN5895/Assignments/04/`.

+### Extra resources

-Here are a few plotting modules that you may want to checkout:
+Here's an  [article](https://tos.org/oceanography/assets/docs/29-3_thyng.pdf) led by [Kristen Thyng]https://github.com/kthyng() about `cmocean` and colormaps in general.
+And here are a few plotting modules that you may want to checkout:

 1. [proplot](https://proplot.readthedocs.io/en/latest/) for publication quality graphics.
 2. [seaborn](https://seaborn.pydata.org) and [altair](https://altair-viz.github.io/getting_started/overview.html) for statistical plotting.